tramlinehq/docs/docs/api.md

 ---
+id: api
+title: 🧪 Tramline API
+sidebar_label: 🧪 Tramline API
-sidebar_position: 8
+sidebar_position: 7
 ---

-# 🧪 Tramline API

 Tramline currently exposes 3 API endpoints to fetch release information and to send custom build metadata.
 Before you start, you need your API credentials to make requests.
 To get these click on **Organization Settings** in the top navbar: